Ergon-moe/homepage/src/blog/Escape Velocity_Licho_2023-08-17.md

+*Update (2023-11-21):* The article contained an error in the calculation of particular escape velocities.
+It has been corrected and expanded to show where the numbers came from.

 The common theme of the cryptocurrency space is **the hard supply cap**.
 Cryprocurrencies and tokens often have a fixed number of units to ever come to existence.
 By the simple reasoning, if there is a fixed number of units then it must be scarce, therefore valuable, right?
 Is 21 million units of Bitcoin a lot?
 People often say things like **"There are 8 billion people in the world, so it's not enough for everyone to have 1 Bitcoin"** silently assuming the big win scenario - everyone will want it.
 In the space of thousands of cryptocurrencies that we have today, any of them still follows this logic and proclaims itself the future "winner".
 In fact,  cryptocurrencies rely on this logic with their survival, implementing diminishing reward that will eventually disappear.